-I thank the Almighty God for providing me the grace, mercy and opportunity to finish this academic milestone.
+I thank the Almighty ALLAH for providing me the grace, mercy and opportunity to finish this academic milestone successfully and to Him belongs all praise.

 I would like to extend my sincere gratitude to all those who have contributed towards the successful completion of this report.